milavdabgar/MPMC/prompt.md

 4. Create memorable **mnemonics** to help students recall the answer
 5. Create code as **minimal and simple** as possible, as weak students struggle with coding
 6. For diagrams:
-   - Use mermaid, SVG, or ASCII art that's compatible with pandoc and Hugo
+   - Use mermaid, SVG, GOAT-ASCII or ASCII art that's compatible with pandoc and Hugo
+   - For AsCII art, use the `goat` code fences. as hugo renders them perfectly.
    - Do not use image references or links
    - For circuit diagrams, ASCII art often works best
    - For flowcharts and architecture diagrams, mermaid is preferred